hashesDAO/docs/FAQ.md

 Hashes collections provide artists with a wide range of freedom concerning the supply, mint fee, royalty, mint eligibility, allow listing, revenue sharing, and source of metadata for their collections.
 Hashes collections have been built with composability and extensibility in mind, allowing creators to realise their artistic vision.

 ### I'm not a developer, can I still use the Collection Factory?
 Yes!
-A simple and intuitive user interface has been built that allows anyone to easily create a Hashes collection without having to write any code.
-This tool can be found [here](https://thehashes.xyz/collections/new).
+A simple and intuitive [user interface](https://thehashes.xyz/collections/new) has been built that allows anyone to easily create a Hashes collection without having to write any code.

 ### Who should get involved with the Hashes?
 Anyone!
-If you're passionate about NFTs and generative art, we encourage you to contribute to the Hashes in any way that you can to help us shape the future of this exciting field.
+If you're passionate about NFTs and generative art, we strongly encourage you to contribute to the Hashes in any way that you can.